mcpython4-coding/Documentation/mcpython/common/container/AbstractContainer.md

     This project is not official by mojang and does not relate to it.

-    class AbstractContainer extends ABC
+    class AbstractContainer extends IBufferSerializeAble,  ABC

         Base class for containers
-        Currently, unused
-        Later planned to be part of the inventory system; the shared part [the inventory is client-only] Currently, the API is only a copy of Inventory parts for shared
-        todo: do more here!

-        static
-        function create_renderer(cls)

-            Called when loading a client to create the renderer; this is the only part which should interact with client-only code in this class
+        Can assign a certain ContainerRenderer to render stuff here

         function __init__(self)

             variable self.slots

+            variable self.custom_name

+            variable self.uuid

+                variable slot.assigned_inventory

+                variable self.renderer

+                variable self.renderer

+        function create_slots(self)

+            Invoked during construction of the object; should fill the slots array with slot instances

+        function write_to_network_buffer(self, buffer: WriteBuffer)

+        function read_from_network_buffer(self, buffer: ReadBuffer)

+        function create_renderer(self) -> typing.Any

+            Called when loading a client to create the renderer; this is the only part which should interact with client-only code in this class
+            :return: A ContainerRenderer instance

         function tick(self, dt: float)